Jack Tunney: World Wrestling Federation (1984–1995)

-Tunney supposedly witnessed Terry Garvin sexually harass former WWF referee Mike Clark in the Toronto office and was prepared to back Clark in court.
-Allegedly, the WWF believed that both Tunney and Clark should toe the company line and let the incident pass for the greater good of the company.
-According to the Pro Wrestling Observer, towards the end, Tunney believed it was Bret Hart who got him fired (Hart denies this).
-Tunney didn't think Hart would ever draw money, didn't approve of his main event push and complained publicly about various Hart-related issues.
-By the time Hart became the top guy, Tunney was unpopular with the faction in the office who got along with Hart.
-There have long been rumors that Jack Tunney had used company money to pay off gambling debts.
-This has been rejected by those close to Tunney as an excuse made by the WWF for turning their backs on Jack.

-Departure from the WWF
+Departure

 In the 1990s, Tunney's appearances on television and live events grew less frequent.
+On the July 10, 1995 airing of Monday Night Raw, Vince McMahon on commentary mentioned that Tunney had retired on Independence Day 1995.
 On July 12, 1995, due to financial struggles, McMahon chose to close its Toronto office and run the shows in Toronto without any involvement from Tunney's Toronto office (Billy "Red" Lyons was also gone since he helped Tunney run the office).
 Tunney was forced out of the WWF, retired and disappeared from the wrestling scene.
 Following Tunney's departure, Gorilla Monsoon was given the role of on-screen WWF President.
 Tunney never returned to pro wrestling and this was the end of the Tunney line of Toronto wrestling promoters.

 On September 17, 1995, the final WWF show was held at the Gardens and the 64-year affiliation of pro wrestling and Maple Leaf Gardens ended, since Tunney took with him the exclusive rights to wrestling at the Maple Leaf Gardens.
 Wrestling would return to Toronto on August 24, 1996, with a WWF show held outdoors at Exhibition Stadium drawing 21,211 fans.
 In 1997 the WWF, still unable to run shows at Maple Leaf Gardens, held a Monday Night Raw taping on January 31, 1997, at the SkyDome.
 Maple Leaf Gardens closed entirely in 1999, and the WWF returned to regular arena shows at the Air Canada Centre, which opened that fall.